 Failure to Register as a Sex Offender in Los Angeles

 If you or a loved one has been accused of failing to register as a sex offender in Los Angeles or anywhere in California, you should immediately contact a qualified criminal defense attorney.
-Call the Law Offices of Jerod Gunsberg at (310) 210-0744 for a free and confidential consultation.
+Contact the Law Offices of Jerod Gunsberg at (323) 633-3423 or via the secure contact form on this page for a free and confidential consultation.